 After learning about what hemp is, its historical roots, and the benefits of hemp products, it’s time to take on some of the biggest hemp myths out there.
 Combine these with CBD facts and you’ll be well on your way to becoming an educated advocate for hemp.

 False.
-Even though hemp is technically cannabis, industrial hemp must contain less than 0.3% THC, which is well below the amount it would take to feel any sort of “high.”
+Even though hemp is technically cannabis, industrial hemp must contain less than 0.3 percent THC, which is well below the amount it would take to feel any sort of “high.”

-This fact is why hemp-based products like CBD oil have become so popular because they allow you to experience the potential benefits of hemp without the risk of intoxication.
+This is why hemp-based products like CBD oil have become so popular – because they allow you to experience the potential benefits of hemp without the risk of intoxication.

 False.
-While one of the most well-known uses of hemp-based products is for childhood epilepsy (specifically the drug Epidiolex, which has been approved to treat two common forms of childhood epilepsy).
-That is far from all the usefulness of hemp-based products.
+While one of the most well-known uses of hemp-based products is for childhood epilepsy – specifically the drug Epidiolex, which has been approved to treat two common forms of childhood epilepsy – that is far from the only use for hemp-based products.